 In 2015, Brooklyn Public Library launched BKLYN Incubator as a multifaceted, ongoing innovation initiative.
 As we continue to explore its potential, acquire or build new resources, and recognize new opportunities for professional development, we intend to share that information here.

-This toolkit offers resources for other libraries or service-based, civic organizations interested in building an innovation program by empowering their front-line staff.
+This toolkit offers resources for other libraries or service-based, civic organizations interested in building an innovation program by empowering staff.

-- This White Paper outlines defines the problem, offers a high level solution, and gives and in depth look at the BKLYN Incubator Process.
+- This White Paper defines the problem, offers a high level solution, and gives an in depth look at the BKLYN Incubator process.
 It also offers a look at the lessons learned to help others build from what we discovered along the way.

 - This one-sheet explains the guidelines we used to introduce our staff to the basic requirements of BKLYN Incubator.